Fiction by Poupeh Missaghi

 About the Author

 Poupeh Missaghi is a writer, a translator both into and out of Persian, Asymptote’s Iran editor-at-large, and an educator.
-She holds a Ph.D. in English—creative writing from the University of Denver, an M.A. in creative writing from Johns Hopkins University, and an M.A. in translation studies.
+She holds a PhD in English and creative writing from the University of Denver and an MA in creative writing from Johns Hopkins University.
 Her nonfiction, fiction, and translations have appeared in numerous journals, and she has several books of translation published in Iran.
 She is currently a visiting assistant professor at the Department of Writing at the Pratt Institute, Brooklyn.